noahoya/noahoya/projects/bankapp.md

 summary: "Program from ICS 212 allowed a user to maintain bank records"
 ---

-Developed a banking database system that allows users to add, delete, search, and display customer records.
-Originally implemented in C using linked lists and later refactored into an object-oriented design in C++.
-Included features such as file I/O for persistence, robust input validation, and a debug mode for tracing program execution.With this project I gained experience with both procedural and object-oriented programming, memory management, and debugging practices.
-This allowed me to demonstrated the ability to design and implement data structures and manage persistent storage.
+Overview
+This project focused on developing a banking database system that allows users to add, delete, search, and display customer records.
+The goal was to simulate a simple bank database with persistent storage and provide a user-friendly interface for performing basic operations.
+The initial version was implemented in C using a sorted linked list to manage records, which required careful handling of dynamic memory allocation and pointer operations.

+Implementation
+I later refactored this project into C++ to take advantage of object-oriented programming concepts such as encapsulation and constructors/destructors.
+This version introduced a class (llist) to manage the database, improving code readability and maintainability.
+I also added a debug mode that prints function calls and parameters to assist with tracing and testing.
+The project required separate compilation and linking with a Makefile, which taught me how to structure larger programs into multiple source files.

+Outcome
+Through this project, I gained experience with low-level memory management, linked list manipulation, file I/O, and OOP design principles.
+This was my first project that truly felt like building a small-scale software product rather than just writing a program.

-Here is a brief snippet of a script recording user inputs and how the application responded
+Here is a snippet of the code for when a user wanted to add an account:

-Script started on Sun 29 Sep 2024 09:48:38 AM HST ]0;noahoya@uhx02:~/homework3b [?1034huhx02:/home/n/noahoya/homework3b% ./homework3 debug something
-Invalid command line arguments, please use ./homework3 or ./homework3 debug ]0;noahoya@uhx02:~/homework3b uhx02:/home/n/noahoya/homework3b% /[K./homework3 d[K[K\[K
-Welcome to the Bank Database Application!
-Here, you can manage customer's bank records stored in their database by creating a new record, viewing an exisiting one deleting an old record, or printing all records

-Please choose an option from the menu by typing one of the following then hitting enter: add, printall, find, delete, or quit.
-See decription below

-add: Add a new record in the database
-printall: Print all records in the database
-find: Find record(s) with a specific account #
-delete: Delete existing record(s) from the database using the account # as a key
-quit: Exit the program
-add
+ if (strncmp(user_input, "add", strlen(user_input)) == 0)
+        {
-Please provide the account number and press enter: 1 -102 Please enter a valid positive integer.
+            printf("Please provide the account number and press enter: ");
-Please choose an option from the menu by typing one of the following then hitting enter: add, printall, find, delete, or quit.
-See decription below
+            user_input_accountNum = scanf("%d", &accountno);
+            fgets(trash, 100, stdin);

+            if (user_input_accountNum != 1 || accountno <= 0)
+            {
+                printf("Please enter a valid positive integer.\n");
+                valid_input = 0;
+            }

+            if(valid_input)
+            {
+            printf("Please enter the name for the account: ");
+            fgets(name, 30, stdin);
+            name[strcspn(name, "\n")] = 0;
+            printf("Please enter the Address and enter '!' when finished:\n");
+            getaddress(address, 45);
+            addRecord(&start, accountno, name, address);
+            fgets(trash, 100, stdin);
+            }
+        }